-We know all too well that it can sometimes seem like our Alaskan Malamute puppies never stop growing.
-It comes as no surprise therefore that a common question amongst new owners of Malamutes is ‘when is an Alaskan Malamute fully grown?’.
+We know all too well that it can sometimes seem like our Alaskan Malamute puppies never stop growing, but when is an Alaskan Malamute fully grown?

 We’re here to hopefully provide some clarity into the matter as well as give you a rough idea of how big you can expect them to eventually grow.

 Alaskan Malamutes are a working breed with strong muscles that help them to pull heavy loads in arctic conditions.
 This large build requires a longer time to grow and develop compared to other dog breeds.
 So, when is an Alaskan Malamute fully grown?

 An Alaskan Malamute will do most of their growth within the first year of their life, requiring a lot of energy-dense, high-calorie food.

 Whilst they can technically be considered adults once they pass the 12 months mark and have transitioned away from puppy food, the average Malamute will still have a lot of growing to do before they can be considered fully grown.

 The average Alaskan Malamute will become fully grown between 18 and 24 months.